23 Day Silk Road & Stans Adventure Dep Bishkek

 DAY 9: ALMATY

-In each country, we will have a local expert guide in addition to our trip leader.
+Tonight is a special dinner, but also a tearful one as it’s time to say goodbye to your Kyrgyz/Kazakh guide.
+In each country, you’ll have a local expert in addition to your trip leader.
 This means that every step of the way, you’ll have someone with you who can translate any of your questions and help you understand the local culture more deeply.

 Included: Breakfast, Lunch, Dinner